-- Setting is a character defining feature. - Phase 1 determined that the visibility of the Seismic Control Joint has an adverse effect on the Castle and National Mall settings. - Phase 1 determined that the Seismic Control Joint (Location and Width) overall assembly width will be the minimum dimension possible to minimize visual impact. - Seismic control joint will be incorporated into the recessed areaways and under projecting building elements such as the porte cochere and east entrance stairs. - Olympic Black granite was selected as the preferred neutral option, to differentiate from the Castle's sandstone and for its ability to recede in the landscape context. - Use of Olympic Black granite minimizes visibility of the seismic control joint and minimizes the adverse effect from the seismic control joint installation. - Anodized metal appears neutral to the variety of materials in the Castle's setting. - Refer to "Installation of Seismic Control Joints Around the Castle Perimeter (Location and Width)" for more information from Phase 1 of consultation.
+- Setting is a character defining feature. - Phase 1 determined that the visibility of the Seismic Control Joint has an adverse effect on the Castle and National Mall settings. - Phase 1 determined that the Seismic Control Joint (Location and Width) overall assembly width will be the minimum dimension possible to minimize visual impact. - Seismic control joint will be incorporated into the recessed areaways and under projecting building elements such as the porte cochere and east entrance stairs. - Olympic Black granite was selected as the preferred neutral option, to differentiate from the Castle's sandstone and for its ability to recede in the landscape context. - Use of Olympic Black granite minimizes visibility of the seismic control joint and minimizes the adverse effect from the seismic control joint installation. - Refer to "Installation of Seismic Control Joints Around the Castle Perimeter (Location and Width)" for more information from Phase 1 of consultation.